-As it was closing time, we were on our toes running to the main Sree Kovil / main shrine.
-Our minds focused on having the darshan of Sree Vadakkunathan while our eyes busy having a glance at the timeless marvel of the temple and the Kerala style architecture which look very much different from the Dravidian style temple architecture.
-We lost ourselves in the peaceful ambiance and walked fast in the corridor and hurried to the Sreekovil where there was a queue.
-Here, I noticed some devotees lighting ghee deepams in front of the main kovil.
+The driver covered the distance just in one hour and we reached the destination at the nick of the moment.
+We took tickets at the entrance gate and rushed into the temple.
+On stepping inside we felt the divine frangrance of fresh flowers, chandan and agarbattis.
+As it was closing time, we were on our toes running to the main Sreekovil / main shrine.
+Our minds focused on having the darshan of Sree Vadakkunathan while our eyes were busy having a glance at the timeless marvel of the temple.
+We walked fast in the corridor and hurried to the Sreekovil where there was a queue.
+Here, I noticed some devotees lighting ghee deepams in front of the mainkovil.
 On enquiring, one of the temple persons helped us in purchasing the earthen ghee lamps and we lit them in front of the main temple.
-Though there was language problem as we don't understand Malayalam but being South Indians (Telugu), we somehow managed to understand what the person was communicating in Malayalam.
+Though there was language problem in understanding Malayalam but being South Indians (Telugu), we somehow managed to understand what the person was communicating in Malayalam.
 The local people in the temple were too kind and helpful giving proper guidance to us.
 The line moved fast and we felt blessed to have the darshan of Sree Vadakkunathan.
 The Sivalingam looked quite different from the usual Sivalingams.
-It looked something like this as in the picture below
+It looked something like this as in the picture below.

 Sri Vadakkunathan Temple — also known as Vadakkumnathan Kshetram — is one of the oldest Siva temples in India which is believed to have been founded by Sri Parashurama himself who is the creator of Kerala.
 The temple is built in typical traditional Kerala architecture, featuring multi-tiered gopurams (gateways), slanting tiled roofs and finely carved wooden structures.
 Inside the temple complex, there are shrines of Parvati Devi, Ganapathi and Vishnu.
 The temple is a timeless monument of divine presence which continues to attract devotees with its magnificent architecture and sacred ambiance.